 A least expected feature is stone crafted culverts created by a former owner, an engineer, who envisioned an RV park.
 There are eleven of these on the property, part of interior roads intended to serve RV campsites.
 The campground business never happened but the infrastructure meant to support it provides easy automobile access to the eastern half of the property.

 On the south side of the hill going down to Route 23, there exists a magnificent stand of cedar trees.
-In the words of a forester I asked to evaluate the stand, it “doesn’t get any better than this.”
-A walk in this part of the property is magical as it is always dark, cool, and especially quiet.
+In the words of a forester I asked to evaluate the stand, “cedar doesn’t get any better than this.”
+A walk in this part of the property is magical as it is always dark, cool, still, and especially quiet.
+The canopy is so dense that snow often just sits atop the trees and never makes it to the ground.

-I’ve never seen a fairy by my daughter says she has on a quiet hillside where rock outcroppings provide excellent shelter for fairies and other imaginary creatures.
+I’ve never seen a fairy by my daughter says she has on a quiet hillside where rock outcroppings provide excellent shelter for fairies and other fanciful creatures.
+Growing up here influenced her tremendously and she’s now a crew leader with the National Forest Service in Colorado.

 Babbling Brooks, and Vernal Pools

-There is one stream that runs year-round and a number of vernal pools that give life to water-loving creatures in the spring and make you want to explore the woodlands in all seasons.
-I have explored them hundreds of times and nature always provides something new.
+There is a stream that runs year-round and a number of vernal pools that give life to water-loving creatures in the spring including tiny frogs called “peepers,” that noisily signal spring’s arrival.

-The entire western boundary of the property abuts a Buddhist retreat center that is almost entirely conserved land so there is no chance it will be developed.
+The entire western boundary of the property abuts the Won Dharma retreat center whose 500+ acre property is almost entirely conserved land so there is no chance it will be developed.
 The eastern boundary borders the Ambrose farm that’s been in the family for decades.

 Peace and quiet abound everywhere on the property.
 Perfect for meditation and contemplating nature.